Ivan the Terrible and His Son Ivan

-Ivan the Terrible and His Son Ivan on 16 November 1581 (Note: The work is variously referred to as Ivan the Terrible and His Son Ivan, with or without the date, or Ivan the Terrible Kills His Son.) is a painting by Russian-Ukrainian realist artist Ilya Repin made between 1883 and 1885.
+Ivan the Terrible and His Son Ivan on 16 November 1581 (Note: The work is variously referred to as Ivan the Terrible and His Son Ivan, with or without the date, or Ivan the Terrible Kills His Son.) is a painting by Russian realist artist Ilya Repin made between 1883 and 1885.
 It depicts the grief-stricken Russian tsar Ivan the Terrible cradling his dying son, the Tsarevich Ivan Ivanovich, shortly after Ivan the Terrible had dealt a fatal blow to his son's head in a fit of anger.
-The painting portrays the anguish and remorse on the face of the elder Ivan and the shock and heartbreak of the dying Tsarevich, shedding a tear at the unexpected betrayal and shock of having been killed at his father's hands.
+The painting portrays the anguish and remorse on the face of the elder Ivan and the shock and heartbreak of the dying Tsarevich, who sheds a tear at the unexpected betrayal and shock of having been killed at his father's hands.

 Repin used Grigoriy Myasoyedov, his friend and fellow artist, as the model for Ivan the Terrible, and writer Vsevolod Garshin for the Tsarevich.
 In 1885, upon completion of the oil-on-canvas work, Repin sold it to Pavel Tretyakov for display in his Tretyakov Gallery in Moscow.

-It has been called one of Russia's most famous and controversial paintings, and is normally on display in the Tretyakov Gallery in Moscow.
+It has been called one of Russia's most famous and controversial paintings, and is normally on display in the Tretyakov Gallery.